-- Be responsible for risk assessment within the area they are assigned and for ensuring that the risk assessment has been complete. - Assign the role of completing the risk assessment to a childcare practitioner and communicate this to the team. - Review and sign the risk assessment once complete, double checking the hazards, risks, control measures and any actions. - Provide any necessary feedback to the practitioner/s who completed risk assessment. - Report any concerns about risk assessment procedure or practice to the Centre Manager (or Deputy in the Centre Managers absence). - Provide support to the team through joint risk assessments and regular observation and feedback on risk assessment practice.
+- Be responsible for daily checklist within the area they are assigned and for ensuring that the checklist has been complete. - Assign the role of completing the checklist to a childcare practitioner and communicate this to the team. - Review and sign the checklist once complete, double checking the hazards, risks, control measures and any actions.

+- Provide any necessary feedback to the practitioner/s who completed checklist. - Report any concerns about the procedure or practice to the Centre Manager (or Deputy in the Centre Managers absence). - Provide support to the team through joint risk assessments and regular observation and feedback on risk assessment practice.